 Our mission is to support Aboriginal women artists to earn an independent income from their own work.
-We are committed to creating sustainable opportunities for women living in isolated and disadvantaged Aboriginal communities to preserve the sacred Dreaming stories, which have been handed to them through many generations of their ancestors over tens of thousands of years, for future generations.
+We are committed to creating sustainable opportunities for women living in isolated and disadvantaged Aboriginal communities to preserve for future generations the sacred Dreaming stories, that have been handed to them through many generations of their ancestors over tens of thousands of years.

 Mainie has acquired a number of significant artworks from the Warlukurlangu Artists Aboriginal Corporation, a world-renowned art centre, which is located on the traditional homelands of the Warlpiri Aboriginal people at the Yuendumu community about 290 kilometres from Alice Springs.